SebBlaszczyk/sebBlaszczyk.github.io/my-processes.md

 ???

 ## Feature/Task:
-- Plan (notes, flow chart, decision tree, pseudo code - some/all of the above + note down what sections might be affected)
+- Plan (notes, flow chart, decision tree, pseudo code - some/all of the above + note down what sections might be affected, think about what the feature/task is trying to solve, is there a better way?)
 - Implement
 - ESLint, Prettier and code review/refactor
 - Automated UI test (if applicable)